Sovereign (1789 ship): Fate

-On 22 January 1804 Sovereign, B.Richardson, master, struck the Smith's Rock, in the Irish Sea off Ballycotton, County Cork about a mile from shore as she was coming from Trinidad and Tortola to London.
+On 22 January 1804, Sovereign, B.Richardson, master, struck the Smith's Rocks, a submerged reef in the Irish Sea off Ballycotton, County Cork.
+She was about a mile from shore as she was coming from Trinidad and Tortola to London.
 She foundered within 10 minutes of striking the rock with most on board drowning.
 Casualty counts differed by report.
 One stated that eight of 37 people on board were saved.
 Another stated that 31 of the 40 people on board were lost.
 A third stated nine out of 35 were saved.
 Four of the people on board were passengers, three or four of whom were saved.
 She was carrying sugar, coffee, indigo, hides, and elephants' teeth (ivory).

+By one account, five local men, led by a Dennis Flinn, took a boat out.
+Because of the weather, it took them several hours to reach the wreck even though it was not far away.
+When they reached the wreck they were able to rescue five men who had taken to one of her masts.
+Shortly thereafter, the mast fell overboard.
+When the weather abated, people on shore launched boats to retrieve whatever flotsam they could, to secret it.

+In 1804, some 30 British vessels in the triangular trade were lost.
+At least one of these was lost on the homeward leg of her voyage.
+During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British enslaving vessels.